 Rigorous searches of baggage and stricter enforcement of customs regulations against the exportation of items of "cultural value" can occur.
-U.S. citizens visiting Russia have been arrested for attempting to leave the country with antique items they believed were legally purchased from licensed vendors.
+Russian authorities have arrested U.S. citizens for attempting to leave the country with antique items they believed were legally purchased from licensed vendors.
 Travelers should obtain receipts for all high-value items (including caviar) purchased in Russia.
-Any article that could appear old or as having cultural value to the Customs Service, including artwork, icons, samovars, rugs, military medals and antiques, must have a certificate indicating that it has no historical or cultural value.
+Any article that could appear old or as having cultural value to the Customs Service, including artwork, icons, samovars, rugs, military medals and antiques, must have a certificate indicating it has no historical or cultural value.
 Certificates may not be granted for certain articles due to their cultural value or antiquity.
-Certificates may be obtained from the Russian Ministry of Culture.
+Visitors may obtain certificates from the Russian Ministry of Culture.
 For further information, please contact the Russian Customs Committee.

-The importation and use of Global Positioning Systems (GPS) and other radio electronic devices are sometimes subject to special rules and regulations in Russia.
-The Russian Customs Service recently stated that terminal GPS devices may be imported upon their simple declaration on arrival.
-A special customs permit should be obtained in the case of importation of a GPS to be used as a peripheral device to a separate computer and/or antenna to increase its capability.
+The importation of Global Positioning System (GPS) and other radio electronic devices, and their use, are sometimes subject to special rules and regulations in Russia.
+The Russian Customs Service has stated visitors may import terminal GPS devices upon their simple declaration on arrival.
+However, you should obtain a special customs permit in the case of importation of a GPS device to be used as a peripheral device to a separate computer and/or antenna to increase its capability.

 Visitors may bring regular cellular telephones to Russia without restriction.
 Satellite telephones require advance approval from the Russian authorities.
-The Russian agency responsible for telecommunications issues and which approves the importation of satellite phones is Roskomnadzor.
+The Russian agency responsible for telecommunications issues and the approval of satellite phone import is Roskomnadzor.

 There are also no restrictions on bringing laptop computers into the country for personal use.
-However, the software may be inspected upon departure.
+However, officials may inspect the software upon departure.
 Hardware and software found to contain sensitive or encrypted data may be subject to confiscation.

 Prescription Medication: Russia also has very strict rules on the importation of medication.
 Russia prohibits certain prescription and over-the-counter drugs common in the United States.
 Large quantities of any medicine will receive scrutiny.

-The Embassy recommends that all U.S. citizens carry a copy of their valid U.S. prescription(s) when entering Russia with prescription medication(s).
-There have been instances where U.S. citizens have been detained in Russia because they were not able to prove they lawfully obtained their prescription medication in the United States.
+The Embassy recommends all U.S. citizens carry a copy of their valid U.S. prescription(s) when entering Russia with prescription medication(s).
+Russian authorities have arrested and detained U.S. citizens in Russia because they were not able to prove they lawfully obtained their prescription medication in the United States.

 Outbreaks of diphtheria and hepatitis A have been reported throughout the country, even in large cities such as Moscow and St. Petersburg.
 The U.S. Centers for Disease Control and Prevention (CDC) recommend up-to-date tetanus and diphtheria immunizations before traveling to Russia and neighboring countries.
 Typhoid can be a concern for those who plan to travel extensively in the region.
 Cases of cholera have rarely been reported throughout the area.
 Travelers can reduce the risk of exposure to infectious and noxious agents by drinking bottled water and using bottled water for food or drink preparation.
 Tap water is generally unsafe to drink outside of Moscow.
 Tuberculosis is also an increasingly serious health concern in Russia.
 For further information about tuberculosis, please consult the CDC's information on Tuberculosis.